Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Results

 On the JUSUF cluster, each NVIDIA V100 GPU accommodates only a single MAM area.
-The NVIDIA A100 GPUs with $64$\,GB of GPU memory of the Leonardo Booster supercomputer~\cite{Turisini2024}, however, may host multiple areas on a single GPU card (see also \nameref{sec:hardware}).
-An \textit{area packing} algorithm has been developed in this context, which enables the simulation of the model using down to $8$ GPUs.
-These results are described in Appendix \ref{app:mam_area_packing}, and the algorithm is described in the corresponding \nameref{sec:area_packing} section.
+The NVIDIA A100 GPUs with $64$\,GB of GPU memory of the Leonardo Booster supercomputer~\cite{Turisini2024}, however, may host multiple areas on a single GPU card (see also Section \ref{sec:hardware}).
+An \textit{area packing} algorithm has been specifically designed for the NEST GPU implementation of the MAM model, which enables the simulation of the model using down to $8$ GPUs.
+These results are described in Appendix \ref{app:mam_area_packing}, and the algorithm is described in Section \ref{sec:area_packing}.